botanicus/simple-orm/README.md

 Simple ORM.
 It uses Redis hashes.
 Supports validations, default values, setting values on create/update and data types (Redis stores every value as a string).

+## Limitations

+### Lists & Sets

+Currently only hashes are supported.
+If you need an array, just use serialise/deserialise hooks and save it as JSON.

+Why?
+Atomicity, keepin' it simple and not having to chase data all around redis.
+One key rules 'em all.

+### Every Operation Is Attribute-Bound

+So for instance you don't have `User#on_update`, but rather `User#updated_at#on_update`.

+Why?
+It's easier and I'm a lazy motherfucker.

 ```ruby
 require 'simple-orm'